kdu1/MQP-arm-code/README.md

 # MQP-arm-code

-Code for arms for social robot all the code so far is in the catkin_mqp folder in the src/arm_code/src folder The main file is Robot.cpp, with functions for writing to the hid device using hidapi in SimpleComsDevice.cpp
+Code for arms for social robot MQP.
+All the code so far is in the catkin_mqp folder in the src/arm_code/src folder.
+The main file is Robot.cpp, with functions for writing to the hid device using hidapi in SimpleComsDevice.cpp

-##Problems:
+## Problems:
 Trouble including hidapi, does not seem to recognize the api.

-Tried:
+## Tried:
 sudo apt-get install libusb-dev sudo apt-get install libusb-1.0-0

-used the include statements:
+### used the include statements:
 -include <hidapi.h>
 -include <hidapi/hidapi.h>
 -include <libusb.h>